Edin93/todo-api/README.md

 # todo-api
-A simple todo api with Python Flask
+A simple RestAPI todo application with Python Flask.

 ## Requirements: